[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 First, loose-leaf teas are usually twisted, reshaped, and dried during processing.
 If the leaves haven’t been broken too severely, their natural form as a whole leaf will be restored while steeping in hot water.
 Observing tea reconstitute and gradually releasing beautifully colored extract is part of the joy of drinking loose-leaf tea.
 For instance, black tea made from Camellia sinensis turns water amber-colored or dark brown.

-So, instead of getting a slow release from large pieces of leaf, bagged tea dumps everything quickly into the water.
+So, instead of getting a slow release from large leaf pieces, bagged tea dumps everything quickly into the water.
 The tea drinker will notice the “loudest” flavor above all others, while in loose-leaf, there’s more opportunity for the quiet flavor notes to get a hearing.